 - Login via (S)FTP, and then navigate to the “/wp-content” folder.

-- Add a new folder there called “languages”
+- Add a new folder there called “languages” if it does not exist

 - Inside the “languages” folder, add another folder called “give”